turquoisemelon/haven.io/README.md

 # Concept

 The app is a content management system to collect data from the homeless.
 The collected data is used to map demographics of the users.
 Recharts http://recharts.org/ used to create data visualisations.
-Sign up to navigate inside the user interface of the app.
-To be able to access the admin interface use following credentials:
+Please sign up to navigate inside the user interface of the app.
+To be able to access the admin interface you need to use following credentials:
+username: root@user.com
-username: root@user.com password: 1234
+password: 1234

 ## Setup
 1. Clone